BG3: The BEST Multiclass Combinations [Top 15]

 BG3: Monk and Cleric

 As you level up Cleric to level 10 and Monk to level 2, you will be able to get Wisdom for your Armor Class, Disengage as a bonus action, additional move speed, and Life Domain subclass for Cleric.
-The only downside that you may face from the Monk and Cleric Multiclass is that you may find Cleric slowing down in need of rest.
+The only downside you may face from the Monk and Cleric Multiclass is that you may find Cleric slowing down in need of rest.

 14. Paladin & Bard